lmarzocchetti/c-template/README.md

 # c-template
-Simple Meson template for C projects
+Simple CMake template for C projects using CPM

-# Motivation
-I like simplicity and not to do the same stuff for every project.
-If you don't want to use some of these libraries, is easier to delete some files than rewrite the same thing every time.

 # Already included libraries
 I have created this template to provide at least a minimal set of functionality to the C language.
 These libraries are included (and easily swappable or removable):
-- STC: My favourite container library, not so big like GLib but definitely not a minimalistic option
+- mlib: Library for Containers and more (like strings etc)
 - sds: Simple library to support dynamic strings
 - mimalloc: Replacement to standard malloc.
 I have set this to NOT replace the standard malloc, but simply import and use it
 - raylib: Fairly simple OpenGL library for 2d/3d game development or graphics
+- GLib: Container (and much more) library.
+(Use if you need more abstraction like Objects, Async, etc)
 - Interface99: Macro library to have static and dynamic interfaces in C
 - Datatype99: Macro library to have sum types in C
 - CException: Library that implement a simple Exception mechanism (setjmp/longjmp)

 For now these are the only included libraries, but it can change in the future (suggestions are appreciated)

-Default Active Libraries -> STC, sds
+Default Active Libraries -> mlib

 # Usage
 ## Setup